What is an Amended Return?

 4. Adjusting tax credits

 Tax credits reduce income tax payable, whereas deductions impact taxable income.
 Often, credits are related to dependents claimed on your return.
 If your entitlement to tax credits differs from the return filed, an amended return should be filed.
-An amended return can assist taxpayers in maximizing their tax refund to the legal constraint.
+An amended return can assist taxpayers in recovering their maximum tax refund.

 Below are the three basic types of tax credits: